All News

 The design for the pathways came in part from a Black at Bryn Mawr tour Durrett took prior to submitting her proposal to the College, she says.

-Close up of braids
+close up of pavers

 “There was a tour guide who was wearing very long braids and as I was conceptualizing the piece, I kept looking at pictures from the tour and seeing those braids.
 I wondered if someone like her were to enter the space and see that, would she feel like she belonged.”